Home About Approach Cases Definitions Contact me Recommendations

 There is much more to neurology than localising lesions - but it's a good place to start, and a crucial skill for anybody seeing patients with neurological problems.

-I am a neurologist based in Scotland.
-I am passionate about clinical diagnosis and the art of neurology, as well as neuroanatomy - all three attracted me to the specialty many years ago and continue to fascinate me in my day job.
+I am passionate about clinical diagnosis and the art of neurology, as well as neuroanatomy - all three attracted me to the specialty back in 2008 as a student, and continue to fascinate me half my lifetime later.

 I made this resource both to help other learners and to improve my own knowledge of clinical neuroanatomy.
 It's been a rewarding experience so far and I have learned a great deal from it.
 I plan to continue compiling these cases for years to come, building a large lesion study bank - and am excited for what's ahead!